Tesla is discontinuing the $35,000 Model 3—yes, again

 A $35,000 base price helped stir considerable enthusiasm for the Model 3 ahead of its launch, but Tesla was hesitant to offer that version of the car in large numbers.
 Now a refresh for the 2021 model year has completely eliminated the cheapest Model 3 from the lineup.

-A Tesla sales representative, verified by her manager, told Green Car Reports that any remaining 2020 Model 3 Standard Range Plus cars can be software-limited to Standard Range spec by a Tesla Store to achieve the $35,000 price point.
+A Tesla sales representative, after checking with a manager, told Green Car Reports that any remaining 2020 Model 3 Standard Range Plus cars can be software-limited to Standard Range spec by a Tesla Store to achieve the $35,000 price point.
 However, 2021 models, which are arriving now, are no longer compatible with this downgrade.

 Tesla's original specs for the Model 3 were that it would offer 215 miles of range and start at $35,000.
 When production started in 2017, the automaker prioritized more-expensive, longer-range, variants.